rhdunn/flite/README.md

 Voice names are identified as loadable files if the name includes a `/` (slash) otherwise they are treated as internal names.
-So if you want to load voices from the current directory you need to prefix the with `./`.
+So if you want to load voices from the current directory you need to prefix them with `./`.

 # Voice Quality